CoinCheung/GAN-mxnet/README.md

 If deep convolution network models are to be used, one will need to carry out the otherwise comment behavior.

 * Draw the generated pictures
-By assigning the variable *if_drawing* in the file core/config.py to be 'True', one could see the generated pictures plotted.
+By assigning the variable 'if_drawing' in the file core/config.py to be 'True', one could see the generated pictures plotted every several iterations.
+The period of plotting can be assigned by the variable 'draw_iter__num'.

 * Save models periodically
 By default, the models will be saved to the directory of model_export each 5 epoches.
 One could switch off the saving function by assigning the variable if_save_params to be False in the file core/config.py.